 \subsection{Methodology}

 Our systematic survey of hypergame theory in the context of multi-agent systems follows a multi-step screening and classification process.
-Our goal was to identify works where hypergame-theoretic models are not only referenced, but explicitly applied in ways that support agentic reasoning, decision-making, or strategic interaction within MAS-compatible contexts.
+Our goal was to identify works in which hypergame-theoretic models are not only referenced but explicitly applied to support agentic reasoning, decision-making, or strategic interaction within MAS-compatible contexts.
 Figure~\ref{fig:selection} provides an overview of this selection funnel.
 Starting with an inclusive set of keyword-matched results, we progressively filtered out duplicates, non-English works, irrelevant uses, and purely analytical studies lacking actionable agent-level integration.
 The steps are outlined below:

 \paragraph{Initial Collection}